 Word of mouth is the most powerful way for people to learn about the work and values of the Bank.
 With this in mind, we try to participate in as wide a range of events as possible, creating the opportunity for people to hear about our work first hand.

-Spaces are free but limited, so register early to attend
+Space is limited, so register early to attend.

 Past main events

 Change Together - Triodos Bank 2017 Annual Meeting

 Changing the world is hard on your own.
 It’s easier when you’re many.